 Is a Sedan safer than an SUV?

-In fact, an SUV driver or passenger is at least 50% more likely to survive a car accident without serious injuries than a sedan passenger.
+Although there are so many factors to consider before coming to a conclusion, research also says that an SUV driver or passenger is at least 50% more likely to survive a car accident without serious injuries than a sedan passenger.

 What does the Data actually say?